Online Banking agreement

 i) this agreement ends.

-7.4 We may prevent access to Online Banking if you’re using an outdated browser or are using a version of an app we no longer support.
-Online Banking functionality may also be affected by your browser settings.
+8.4 We may prevent access to Online Banking if you’re using an outdated browser or are using a version of our app we no longer support.
+How well Online Banking works may also be affected by your browser settings.
 You can restore your access by updating to the latest version of the browser or app, or by reinstating settings that have been disabled.

-9.1 We’ll usually notify you of changes using your Online Banking secure inbox, but we may also use email, SMS, post, online notifications or any other appropriate messaging service.
-Provided we give you at least 30 days’ notice in advance, we can:
+10.1 We’ll usually notify you of changes using your Online Banking secure inbox, but we may also use email, SMS, post, online notifications or any other appropriate messaging service.
+Provided we give you at least two months’ notice in advance, we can:

 b) end this agreement.